-The Hotspot question type allows the author to upload an image and outline target regions (hotspots) within the image, for validation.
-Students will be able to click on the target region(s) to input a response.
+The Hotspot Question type allows the author to upload an image and outline target regions (hotspots) within the image, for validation.
+Learners will be able to click on the target region(s) to input a response.

 Figure 3: Drawing hotspot areas.